ysyk2021/how-to-promote-workplace-engagement-and-motivation-for-a-thriving-culture/src/chapter-3-3.md

-# The Risks to Employee Productivity, Retention, and Well-being

 In this chapter, we will explore the various risks that can negatively impact employee productivity, retention, and well-being within a workplace.
 It is important for organizations to be aware of these risks in order to proactively address them and create a thriving culture that promotes engagement and motivation.